autodesk-platform-services/aps-tutorials-website/docs/tutorials/hubs-browser/nodejs/server.md

 # Basic Server

-In this step we're going to create a new Node.js project, install all the required dependencies, and setup a basic server.
+In this step we're going to create a new Node.js project, install all the required dependencies, and setup a basic [Express.js](https://expressjs.com) server.

 ## Project & dependencies

 Create a new folder for your project, navigate to it in the command line, and initialize a new Node.js project:

 ```bash
 npm init -y
 ```

 Next, install all the Node.js dependencies we're going to use.
-In this case it will be the [Express.js](https://expressjs.com) framework, a middleware for handling cookie-based sessions, and finally the [Forge SDK](https://www.npmjs.com/package/forge-apis):
+In this case it will be the [Express.js](https://expressjs.com) framework, an Express.js [middleware](https://expressjs.com/en/guide/using-middleware.html) for handling cookie-based sessions, and finally the [Forge SDK](https://www.npmjs.com/package/forge-apis):

 ```bash
 npm install --save express cookie-session forge-apis